Voltage drop is super important when it comes to most projects, and I’m here to walk you through a single phase voltage

 These assumptions set the stage for our single-phase voltage drop calculation.
 They ensure we have a clear understanding of the context in which we’re working, and that our calculations are spot-on.

 Approximate voltage drop calculation method for motor starting

 Imagine we’re dealing with fire pumps.
 NEC 695.7 tells us that the voltage at a fire pump’s line terminals shouldn’t drop more than 15% of the rated voltage when the motor starts.
 This is crucial because a motor’s torque output is directly linked to its voltage, with torque scaling as the square of the voltage.

 Suppose a motor has a nominal locked rotor torque of 100-foot pounds at 240V.
-With reduced voltage, the motor may only create 50-foot pounds of torque.
-If this torque output is less than the starting torque of the motor, the motor won’t start.
+If the voltage dips, the motor might only churn out 50-foot pounds of torque.
+If that’s less than the starting torque, the motor won’t even start!

-Thus, the total voltage drop allowed in our circuit is 240 volts x 0.15 = 36 volts, meaning the voltage at the load end of our circuit can’t be less than 204 volts.
+So, the total voltage drop allowed in our circuit is 240 volts x 0.15 = 36 volts, which means the voltage at the load end of our circuit can’t be less than 204 volts.